- 9:00 AM to 4:30 PM

-- The order of speaking will be assigned randomly, and competitors will watch the speeches given in their division,
+- The order of speaking will be assigned randomly

-- E-transfer to firstname.lastname@example.org by January 20.
-Put the students name followed by SPE in the memo line.
+- E-transfer to firstname.lastname@example.org by October 20.
+Put the student's name followed by SPE in the memo line.

 - Teams that cancel less than 24 hours before the tournament will still owe tournament fees.